xinzhan/core-services.en/help/interface/experience-cloud.md

 >[!NOTE]
 >
->The global search is available only to Experience Platform and Journey Orchestration users.
+>The global search is available only for Experience Platform, Journey Optimizer, Offers, and Experience League.

 ## Manage account preferences {#preferences}